 Julia Sparkes, Treasurer

-Julia holds a Bachelor of Science (Ecology and Conservation) and works for Fisheries and Oceans Canada.
-Julia previously worked at MUN Botanical Garden as an Environmental Educator, where she led guided tours and workshops.
+Julia holds a Bachelor of Science (Ecology and Conservation) and works in fisheries.
+She previously worked at MUN Botanical Garden as an Environmental Educator, where she led guided tours and workshops.
 From botany to entomology, you can guarantee she has an ID guide for it and she’s a great hiking companion because she can help you identify anything!
-She has always attended Nature NL events and jumped at the opportunity to join the Board of Directors.
 Julia has a passion for the preservation of wildlife and their natural habitat, which is why you can always find her somewhere on the East Coast Trail or participating in a local clean-up.
-Julia is also an enthusiastic outreach volunteer, representing Nature NL at many local environmental events and encouraging our youth to find their passion for nature.
+Julia is also an enthusiastic outreach volunteer, representing Nature NL at many local events and encouraging our youth to find their passion for nature.

 Julia on Linkedin